GeXiaoguo/gexiaoguo.github.io/_posts/2017-3-4-Task, async and await.md

 If a single method is split into pieces and run in different thread, then do these different pieces of code see different thread ambient information (e.g. SecurityContext, CurrentCulture, Principle).
 Historically these information by design, before TPL, async/awiat are invented, are attached to the running thread.

 Thread ambient information is captured into an ExecutionContext in the thread creating the calling the await, and restored to the thread executing the continuation.

+## exception handling
+MVC Exception Filter
+Http Exception Filter
+Application_error
+Will not catch exceptions throw from the background thread await will transfer exception to the **awaiting thread**

+## Unit Testing
+unit testing threading model is different than Asp.Net, WPF, and WinForm not clear how it compares to Console apps.
+It depends on how NUnitTestRunner runs the testing.
+On main thread? or on thread pool thread.

+## Difference between Await, ContinueWith, Awaiter
+evaluation order

 # Code Snippets for Reference